k-zhai/2019-VH-day-of/README.md

 The **styling** of calendar is in the last portion of `layout.css`.
 (Explicitly identify classes name and change styling there accordingly, which is fast but really bad and inconsistent style.)

-Currently, the data is fetching from the public Candyhacks calendar.
+Currently, the data is fetching from the public Vandyhacks calendar.
 (Since there's my own google api key in the environment to query for data, I put the fetching data code in server side).
 The source code for fetching the data is in **`gatsby-node.js`**.
 (Since it's in the server side, has to rebuild if any changes.)

 ### Announcement Part